 As a dancer, I have always lead with a sense of spatial awareness.
 My individual body in space and in relation to others.
-I am aware that I am not a two dimensional being only experiencing what is ahead of me and what my eyes can see.
 There is a multidimensional awareness of how I exist in space.
 This is the same for all of us.
-The work of the Social Presenting Theater breaks it down into 3 bodies or 3 systems of awareness:
+Social Presencing Theater breaks it down into 3 bodies or 3 systems of awareness:

-3. Social body (a skin that surrounds all of us).
+Social body: a skin that surrounds all of us

 This third body is fascinating in that our individual awareness of the back of our own bodies connects us (like invisible antennas) to this social skin.
 The very invisible systems that we are so passionate about changing and affecting with our work is now able to become visible or at lease sensed when we tap into this spacial awareness.

 What I am coming to learn about back body leadership is that it is a remembering of what women do best.
-A strong and supported back with an open and often vulnerable front.
+Brene Brown talked about having a strong back, soft front.
 A strong back signifies a quiet holding power.
-A power that will secure the safety of a space, of self and of others at all costs while modeling what true presence and openness look like.
+A power that will secure the safety of a space and of others at all costs while modeling what true presence and openness look like.

 I feel like I’m living the ultimate metaphor at the moment as a pregnant mother.
 My front is literally soft, but my back has to be strong.